 TEA FOR FIVE: OPIUM CLIPPERS A visual essay and performance with hand painted ceramics

 Tea for five: The Opium Clippers is a visual essay joining hand painted ceramics and performance.
-The central part of the project are five hand painted ceramics tea sets adapted around the traditional Chinese gongfu tea sets.
-Each tea set illustrates the history of a particular opium clipper and consists of a tea cup that depicts the ship; a tea pot that depicts the historical event, and the tea pitcher (chahai) that depicts maps, individuals and events related to the ship.
+The central part of the project are five hand painted ceramics tea sets based on traditional Chinese gongfu tea sets.
+Each tea set illustrates the history of a particular ship, related to opium trade, and consists of a tea cup that depicts the ship; a tea pot that depicts the historical event, and the tea pitcher (chahai) that depicts maps, individuals and events related to the ship.
 Tea for Five is performed as a Chinese tea ceremony during which each visitor is served tea in an individual tea set and the history of each ship is explained.

 Tea for Five illustrates the history of Chino-American and British relations through narratives of five ships connected to the opium and tea trade: the Houqua, the Lintin, the Eamont, the Sylph and the Sea Witch.
-It tells the story of the China dream, that resulted in conflict and colonisation, and development of capitalism in 19th century China.
+It tells the story of the China dream, that resulted in conflict and colonisation, and development of capitalism.
 The history of the opium fleet does not only document this particular era, it also sheds light on its consequences and the understanding of the political world today.